VonBluebaugh/2.1.0.0-Wallets/README.md

 **Mac OSX Wallet** (For Sierra+)<br />
 [Download](https://github.com/CloakProject/2.1.0.0-Wallets/raw/master/CloakCoin_Qt_osx_x64_v2.1.0.0.evolution.zip)

+## Source code
+The CloakCoin source code is on different repository.
+Head over to [CloakCoin](https://github.com/CloakProject/CloakCoin) repository to view the code, open issues related to code and send pull requests.

 ## Cloakteam
 For additional help and support you can find us on [Rocketchat](https://chat.cloakcoin.com) or view the Cloak [Wiki](http://www.cloakwiki.org/)